Ondra9071/HighSeas-PortfolioTemplate/README.md

 To make the page match your branding, you can change the following:

 - Colors: The page uses Tailwind CSS utility classes, making it easy to modify colors.
 Simply update the color classes (e.g., bg-orange-500, text-gray-800, etc.).
-- Fonts: The default font is Poppins.
-You can change the font by updating the @import URL in the <style> section or modifying the Tailwind configuration file.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.